-- Clinical trials have demonstrated that the adamantanes are effective in both the prophylaxis and treatment of influenza A virus (Bryson et al 1980, Crawford et al 1988, Dolin et al 1982, Hall et al 1987, Hayden et al 1989, Jackson et al 2011, Jefferson et al 2006[a], Jefferson et al 2006[b], Monto et al 1995, Reuman et al 1989). - One systematic review assessed the efficacy and safety of adamantanes in healthy adults by analyzing 20 prophylaxis and 13 treatment randomized trials comparing amantadine or rimantadine with placebo.
-For prophylaxis, amantadine was 61% better than placebo at reducing influenza risk (P<0.001).
+- Clinical trials have demonstrated that the adamantanes are effective in both the prophylaxis and treatment of influenza A virus (Bryson et al 1980, Crawford et al 1988, Dolin et al 1982, Hall et al 1987, Hayden et al 1989, Jackson et al 2011, Jefferson et al 2006[b], Monto et al 1995, Reuman et al 1989). - One systematic review assessed the efficacy and safety of adamantanes in healthy adults by analyzing 20 prophylaxis and 13 treatment randomized trials comparing amantadine or rimantadine with placebo.
+For prophylaxis, amantadine was 61% better than placebo at reducing influenza risk (p < 0.001).
 Although rimantadine was 72% better than placebo at preventing influenza, statistical significance was not achieved.
 There was significant heterogeneity between the prophylaxis trials, and only a small sample size was available for rimantadine compared to amantadine.
 For treatment, amantadine and rimantadine both reduced the duration of fever by 1 day.
-Both agents caused gastrointestinal side effects, but amantadine caused significantly more adverse effects in the central nervous system than rimantadine (Jefferson et al 2006[a]). - Influenza A virus resistance to amantadine and rimantadine has developed over the years.
-During the 2009 to 2010 influenza season, 100% of the 18 influenza H3N2 viruses tested in the United States were resistant to adamantanes.
-Similarly, 99.8% of the pandemic H1N1 viruses tested were resistant to adamantanes.
-Due to influenza A virus resistance and lack of activity against influenza B virus, the adamantanes are not recommended for the current influenza season (CDC 2010[b], CDC 2018[b]).
+Both agents caused gastrointestinal side effects, but amantadine caused significantly more adverse effects in the central nervous system than rimantadine (Jefferson et al 2006[a]). - The adamantanes are not currently recommended for treatment of influenza due to high levels of resistance in influenza A viruses and lack of efficacy against influenza B viruses (CDC 2018[b], Uyeki et al 2018).